Samson and Delilah (1949 film): Casting

-Phyllis Calvert was originally cast as Semadar, but she relinquished the part due to illness.
-Therefore, DeMille cast Angela Lansbury in the role in July 1948.
+In July 1948, DeMille gave the role of Semadar to Phyllis Calvert, but she relinquished the part due to illness.
+Therefore, DeMille cast Angela Lansbury in the role in September.
 When Lawrence Perry of The Pittsburgh Press interviewed Lansbury on September 24, 1949, he told her that the Bible does not describe Delilah as having a sister.
 Lansbury replied, "Anyway, if Delilah didn't have a sister, Mr. DeMille has supplied one."